mikolaszko/cross/README.md

 Cross platform build for Linux, Mac, Windows, Web, Android and iOS

 ### Why?
 R&D project for future contract, performance benchmarking
+Maybe I will make a template out of it?

 ## Building & Testing
-Automation and Build done with [Taskfile](https://taskfile.dev/) Treating it as an opportunity to build a pipeline where each change to the codebase that breaks any platform can be spotted
+Automation and Build done with [Taskfile](https://taskfile.dev/)
+Treating it as an opportunity to build a pipeline where each change to the codebase that breaks any platform can be spotted
 ## Manual build commands (probably gonna delete it and keep it in the configuration)
 ### Native